UQ Business School Tutor/Facilitator

-The School has seven main areas of academic strength represented by disciplines– accounting and accountability; business information systems; finance; management; marketing; strategy and international business; and tourism – with an associate professor reporting to the Head of School leading each discipline.
-Currently, the School has over 8,000 students enrolled in its programs: 6,200 at undergraduate level, 2,000 at postgraduate coursework level, and around 160 in research higher degree programs.
-Approximately one-third of the student body are international students, mostly from the Asia-Pacific region.
+The School has seven main areas of academic strength represented by disciplines– accounting and accountability; business information systems; finance; management; marketing; strategy & entrepreneurship and international business; and tourism – with an associate professor reporting to the Head of School leading each discipline.
+The Business School is independently ranked as one of the top business schools in Australia and among the leading institutions worldwide.
+We bring together over 160 subject experts, over 10,000 students and offer a wide range of degree programs.

-- Completed Casual Tutor Application Form – REFER TO Appendix A.pdf for list of courses and disciplines as well as a sample of a completed application form – UQBS Casual Tutor Application Form.pdf
+- UQBS Casual Tutor Application Form.pdf – REFER TO List of Disciplines and Courses 2019.pdf for list of courses and disciplines as well as a Sample of Completed Casual Tutor Application Form.pdf.

 - Resume – This should be only one page, including academic qualifications and course grades and outlining previous tutoring/teaching experience and any development courses that have been taken in this area.